ErminZ/EZblog/_posts/2025-09-02-Tahoe-Inference-test-using-AIagent.md

 categories: [AI, Bioinformatics, Reproducibility]
 ---

-Recently, I tested a bioinformatics AI agent on the **Tahoe reference run**.
+Recently, I tested a bioinformatics AI agent on the **Tahoe inference run** for chemicals perturbation prediction.
 The experience was both fascinating and instructive.
 I want to share some notes here — not as a critique, but as constructive feedback on what worked well and what can improve.

 ---